I’ve always felt that Seattle doesn’t quite get the recognition it deserves when it comes to food.

-Except one.
-All-you-can-eat places.
+Except one: all-you-can-eat places.

-After all, how am I supposed to enjoy the supposed world-class seafood of the PNW if I can barely afford my $2400 apartment?
+For some reason, buffets and AYCE joints are in short supply here—which isn’t exactly helpful in an overpriced city.
+After all, how am I supposed to enjoy the supposedly world-class seafood of the PNW if I can barely afford my $2,400 apartment?
 Enter all-you-can-eat sushi.

-However, if you won’t be deterred, let’s get to it!
+But if you won’t be deterred, let’s get to it!

 Best AYCE Sushi Restaurants In Seattle